 Property owners are looking for ways to cut down on costly utility bills.
 So, energy-efficient construction focusing on high-performance lighting systems is popular in Idaho.
-To learn about the latest trends, you can attend two major trade shows in nearby Nevada.
+To learn about the latest trends, you can attend two

 Idaho has reciprocity agreements for journeyman electrician licensing with Colorado, Montana, Nebraska, New Mexico, North Dakota, Oregon, Oklahoma, Texas, Utah, and Wyoming.
 Utah and Wyoming also have reciprocity agreements with Idaho for the master electrician license.